-Tennis elbow, also known as “lateral epicondylagia” is not always related to tennis.
-It is an overuse injury which is related to musculature on the back of your forearm that occurs in up to 40 % of all tennis players.
+Tennis elbow, also known as “lateral epicondylalgia” is not always related to tennis.
+It is an overuse injury that is related to musculature on the back of your forearm that occurs in up to 40 % of all tennis players.
 Manual laborers who are frequently using heavy machinery (especially vibratory types), or hammers and screwdrivers can also suffer from tennis elbow.

 The problem is not always related to external factors though, in fact, in many cases, it can be related to areas of the body like the cervical thoracic junction which is the region where your lower neck and your upper shoulders meet.
 In this case, a Certified Functional Manual Physical Therapist TM would be best suited to assess your cervical-thoracic mobility, look at your shoulder girdle, and measure your core stability in order to create a treatment plan to get you back on the tennis court, in time for that “Weekend Round Robin” that you were looking forward to.

 Other deficits would be tightness in your wrist musculature, or muscular imbalances, at your shoulder, elbow, and wrist.
 These internal factors could present to be a huge problem as well since the muscular imbalance could be pulling at your elbow with different forces.
 Think of your elbow like a “tug of war contest.”
 If you want to make an even match, you would want to ensure that there is an even pull from either side, based on number of participants, and approximate weight and/or strength of pull between all of the people tugging at that rope.
 However, if you put 8 adults on one side and 4 kids on the other, you could guarantee to find an imbalance, and eventually pull all those kids right into that mud pit.
 That is why it is important to have relatively similar strength and flexibility on all muscles that attach and surround the elbow joint.